2019 Certificate Program

 Daniel J. Wiener, Ph.D., RDT/BCT (Director)

-Professor at Central Connecticut State University in the Graduate Marriage and Family Therapy Program.
-Licensed as a Psychologist in MA and as a Marriage and Family Therapist in CT, he is an APA Diplomate (Board Certified) in Marital and Family Psychology, an AAMFT Approved Supervisor, a Certified Group Psychotherapist, and a Registered Drama Therapist/ Board Certified Trainer.
+Emeritus Professor at Central Connecticut State University in the Graduate Marriage and Family Therapy Program.
+Licensed as a Psychologist in Massachusetts, he is an APA Diplomate (Board Certified) in Marital and Family Psychology, an AAMFT Approved Supervisor, a Certified Group Psychotherapist, and a Registered Drama Therapist/ Board Certified Trainer.

 Dr. Wiener has over 40 years of experience in academic teaching, psychotherapy practice, postgraduate clinical training, and organizational consulting.
 Since founding RfG in 1985, he has offered RfG training to clinicians, educators and lay-people and has presented this work both nationally and internationally at over 200 professional conferences and trainings.
 In addition to numerous book chapters and journal articles, Dr. Wiener has written or edited five books, including the RfG-CP texts, Rehearsals for Growth: Theater Improvisation for Psychotherapists (Norton, 1994) and Rehearsals for Growth: Collected papers, 1991-2004.